 As with any investment, it is important to understand the product you are using in your portfolio.
 So before you decide to include ETFs in your investment stratagem, you should understand the basics about Exchange-Traded Funds.

 Once you understand the basic concept of an ETF, then you can find out what you need to do in order to get started trading Exchange-Traded Funds.

 Definition of an Exchange-Traded Fund

-Therefore, an ”Exchange-Traded Fund (ETF)” is a security that tracks an index, a commodity or a basket of assets like an index fund, but trades like a stock on an exchange.
+An "Exchange-Traded Fund (ETF)" is a security that tracks an index, a commodity or a basket of assets like an index fund, but trades like a stock on an exchange.
 ETFs experience price changes throughout the day as they are bought and sold.

 Exchange-Traded Funds are much like mutual funds with two key differences.
 First, they can be freely traded like stocks, while mutual fund transactions don't occur until the market closes.